Puccinia menthae

 Puccinia menthae is a fungal plant pathogen that causes rust on mint plants.
+It was originally found on the leaves of Mentha aquatica.

 Hosts and symptoms

 Puccinia menthae feeds on plants in the family Lamiaceae.
-Commonly there are two groups of mint rust, spearmint rust and peppermint rust.
+Commonly, there are two groups of mint rust, spearmint rust and peppermint rust.
 The strain of P. menthae that infects peppermint is not able to infect spearmint plants and the strain that infects spearmint cannot infect peppermint, but both can infect Scotch spearmint.
 In a study done by Stiles et al., it was found that a P. menthae isolate found on oregano could infect oregano, Greek oregano, and sweet marjoram but could not infect spearmint species.
 Stiles obtained another rust isolate from spearmint and found it did not infect oregano or related species.
 This suggests the strains of P. menthae are host specific within the plant family Lamiaceae.
 More research is required to determine more information regarding the degree host specificity of P. menthae.

 In the early stages of the disease, P. menthae creates chlorotic spots on the upper side of the leaves and orange urediospores form blister-like structures on the underside of the leaves.
 As the season progresses, the spots turn into brown pustules, teliospores, surrounded by a chlorotic halo.
 Leaves will often drop off the plant.
 Mature aecial spores develop from spermogonia and cause hypertrophy, twisting, and distortion in young peppermint shoots.